-Through Music Biz’s Academic Partnership program, all students and faculty of a partner university that are involved in a music business, technology, or entertainment law program gain access to special membership benefits including:
+Through this program, partner colleges and universities with a music business, technology, or entertainment law program gain access to special membership benefits including:

 The Kogod School of Business’s “Business and Entertainment” major is truly unique offering at American University.
 Positioned in the business school, BAE students take a full-business core in addition to entertainment specialty classes in film, music, television and other related fields.
 The BAE also plays on AU’s interdisciplinary and experiential strengths in the nation’s capital with many adjuncts and guest speakers from trade associations, television networks and other entertainment companies located here.